 - Confirm that you need to take a tuberculosis test (see above).

 - The University of Twente will make a group appointment at the GGD for international students starting in September and February.
-Instructions and contact information will be provided one month before the start of your study.

 - Hand in your Tuberculosis Declaration Form during the examination at the GGD.

 - After six months, the GGD will contact you directly at the address provided and invite you to a follow-up appointment (selected nationalities only).